It’s the home of Billy the Kid, but this quintessential small town has more to offer – find out the best things to do in

 - Silver City Restaurants

 - Travel Insurance

 With an hour or two to spare, you can see all the Silver City attractions.
 Let’s get started on our self-guided walking tour…

 The best place to start and end exploring is at the Silver City Visitor Center.

-Here you can get all your questions answered and visit all the things to do in Silver City, NM while staying within walking distance of your parking spot.
+Here you can get all your questions answered and visit all the things to do in Silver City, New Mexico while staying within walking distance of your parking spot.

 #2.
 Billy the Kid Homesite

 Just outside the Silver City Visitor Center is the Billy the Kid Homesite.
 Billy lived with his family in a small log cabin at this site from 1873-1875 before the structure was torn down at the end of the 19th century.

 What you see today is a replica of an 1870’s log cabin from the movie The Missing.